devrepo/SimpleChat/README.md

 The default code works great with a Firebase configured app for Cloud Firestore.
 It uses the Firestore as a real time database.

+Although, the repo also contains the Firebase Functions code to be used as HTTP Server but to show case Real Time chat, it was not used.

 ### Features:

 - [x] Firebase Auth to show you how to login using phone number and OTP.